gabuz0me/Demo_AoC_5/script/article_en.md

 a = 54                 # a is an integer, of type int
 ```

-But when writing functions or declaring variables, we can give some *hints* on what the function takes and returns, or what the variable is supposed to store:
+But when writing functions or declaring variables, we can give some *hints* as to what the function takes and returns, or what the variable is supposed to store:

 ```python
 def add(a:int, b:int) -> int: